liaud77/my-web/files/linguistic-project/corpus-analysis.md

 - What might these differences suggest about each translator's approach to maintaining the original text's narrative style?

 # 02. Data Collection and Methodology
-The methodology involves annotating the texts with POS and semantic codes, followed by a comparative analysis on a sentence level using mean word lengths.
-A t-test examines the significance of differences, and frequency counts of each type of POS tag compare the texts' most and least frequent tags.
+This study starts with annotating the corpus texts with POS and semantic tags, followed by a comparative analysis of mean word lengths on a sentence level.
+The significance of the length difference is examined by a t-test.
+Lastly, this study categorizes POS tags and analyzes their frequency, to shed light on the translation strategies employed by the two translators.

 ## 2.1 package dependencies